 Contributors Download PDF of this page

-Although Red Hat OpenShift and NetApp Trident backed by NetApp ONTAP do not provide isolation between workloads by default, they offer a wide range of features that can be used to configure multitenancy.
-To better understand designing a multi-tenant solution on Red Hat OpenShift cluster with NetApp Trident backed by NetApp ONTAP, let us consider an example with a set of requirements and outline the configuration around it.
+Although Red Hat OpenShift and Astra Trident backed by NetApp ONTAP do not provide isolation between workloads by default, they offer a wide range of features that can be used to configure multitenancy.
+To better understand designing a multitenant solution on a Red Hat OpenShift cluster with Astra Trident backed by NetApp ONTAP, let us consider an example with a set of requirements and outline the configuration around it.

 Let us assume that an organization runs two of its workloads on a Red Hat OpenShift cluster as part of two projects that two different teams are working on.
-The data for these workloads reside on PVCs that are dynamically provisioned by NetApp Trident on NetApp ONTAP NAS backend.
-The organization has a requirement to design a multi-tenant solution for these two workloads and isolate the resources used for these projects to ensure security and performance is upheld, mainly focused on the data that serves those applications.
+The data for these workloads reside on PVCs that are dynamically provisioned by Astra Trident on a NetApp ONTAP NAS backend.
+The organization has a requirement to design a multitenant solution for these two workloads and isolate the resources used for these projects to make sure that security and performance is maintained, primarily focused on the data that serves those applications.

-The following figure depicts the multi-tenant solution on Red Hat OpenShift cluster with NetApp Trident backed by NetApp ONTAP.
+The following figure depicts the multitenant solution on a Red Hat OpenShift cluster with Astra Trident backed by NetApp ONTAP.

 NetApp ONTAP storage cluster

 Red Hat OpenShift cluster